tryton/tryton-client/doc/usage.rst

   Creates a graph which shows the work flow of the current view.

 Print Workflow (complex):
-  Like 'Print Workflow', with additional sub work flows inherited by the curret view.
+  Like 'Print Workflow', with additional sub work flows inherited by the current view.

 Shortcuts